 Treatment of complications

 Several different drugs are usually used to slow the progression of multiple myeloma by killing the abnormal plasma cells.
 Doctors use different combinations of drugs depending on characteristics of the myeloma and whether or not people are eligible for stem cell transplantation.
-Drug combinations may include the following:
+Combinations may include drugs from more than one or each of the following:

 An immunomodulatory agent (thalidomide, lenalidomide, or pomalidomide), and/or proteasome inhibitor (bortezomib, carfilzomib, or ixazomib), plus corticosteroids (such as dexamethasone, prednisone, or methylprednisolone)